michaelfromyeg/michaelfromyeg/README.md

 # Michael DeMarco—@michaelfromyeg

 Hi, I'm Michael.
-I'm helping to make @NotionHQ fast(er).
+I'm helping to make Notion fast(er).

 Learn more about me on [my website](https://michaeldemar.co) and read more about my formal experience on [my resume](https://resume.michaeldemar.co).